canary-for-cognition/multimodal-dl-framework/classifier/README.md

 * `Trainer`: receives the `training_params` saved in the `experiment.json` file and handles the training of the model;
 * `Evaluator`: evaluates the model computing the reported metrics;
-* `Model`: takes care of predictions and weight update and is subclassed by each new module.
+* `Model`: takes care of preds and weight update and is subclassed by each new module.

 #### Modules